funkygao/fae/README.md

 *   hot configuration reload
 *   stats, e,g. in/out bytes, outstanding sessions, sessions by src ip,
 *   realtime tracking of concurrent sessions by client host
-*   if mongodb not existent in config file, and mg query arrives, fae dies
 *   rate limit of connection of a given user